![]() |

 J Rhinol provides the corresponding author with galley proofs for their correction.
 Corrections should be kept to minimum on these proofs to avoid a complete rewriting of the manuscript at that time.
 The Editor retains the prerogative to question minor stylistic alterations and major alterations that have been made by Editors that might affect the scientific content of the paper.
 Fault found after the publication is a responsibility of the authors.
 We urge our contributors to proofread and their accepted manuscript very carefully before acknowledging the manuscript as completed and ready for publishing.
 The corresponding author may be contacted by the Editorial Office, depending on the nature of correction in proof.
 If the proof is not returned to the Editorial Office within 2 days, it may be necessary to reschedule the paper for a subsequent issue.

-There is no submission fee for the submission of manuscripts to the publisher.
+There is no submission fee to the publisher.
 But article processing charges are required for manuscripts that are considered for publication in J Rhinol.
-These fees cover some of the costs of publication as well as open access online editions in the journal website The charged fee is 66,000 KRW for all manuscripts written in Korean/English language.
+These fees cover some of the costs of publication as well as open access online editions in the journal website.

 1. Errors